batuhantrkgl/bwoah/README.md

 ### Prerequisites
 - [Node.js](https://nodejs.org/) (v14 or higher)
-- A Discord bot token (create your bot at the [Discord Developer Portal](https://discord.com/developers/applications))
+- A Discord bot token and clientId (create your bot at the [Discord Developer Portal](https://discord.com/developers/applications))

 ### Steps
 1. **Clone the repository**: